z2k-studios/z2k-plugin-templates-docs/scripts/import-obsidian/test-jigs/test-source-files/Callouts.md

 > [!warning]
 > A warning callout with `inline code`.

+---

 > [!danger]
 > A danger callout with a [markdown link](https://example.com).
+> Note: Danger callouts are handled differently - they are notes in the doc pages for work still to be done.
+> When the import script encounters a danger block it will force a warning to appear to the user.
+> Providing a --strip-dangers command line will force the removal of the danger blocks

 ---